syncfusion-content/flutter-docs/Flutter/pdf-viewer/overview.md

 * **Themes** - Easily switch between light and dark themes.
 * **Localization** - All static text within the PDF Viewer can be localized to any supported language.

+N> You can also explore our [Flutter PDF Viewer example](https://flutter.syncfusion.com/#/pdf-viewer/getting-started) that shows you how to render and configure the PDF Viewer.